 The programming project includes the requirement to implement five distinct functions of varying difficulty.
 Students are encouraged to thoroughly test their code prior to submitting it for grading as code that does not compile is not graded, and credit is only awarded for functions which pass all 20 of the tests in the corresponding test suite.
-Table 1 lists the prototype declarations, Generating Synthetic Buggy Code Submissions for Computing Education
+Table 1 lists the prototype declarations, along with brief descriptors (students and the LLM were provided more detailed specifications), for the ten functions (five from each year) for which we analyze student submissions and test case failures.